jpbruyere/Crow/Documentation/DeviceEventRouting.md

-Bubbling or not Bubbling, that the question.
+Bubbling or not Bubbling, that's the question.